-Alfredo Ortiz: Trump and America hit a major milestone (for the first time in 70 years)
+Alfredo Ortiz: Trump, America hit major milestone (for the first time in 70 years)

 It’s also important to note the economic impact associated with the petroleum industry itself.
 Not only are big exporters benefiting and investing more in operations domestically, but smaller refineries are also capitalizing and contributing to economic growth.
 According to the U.S. Energy Information Administration, small refineries across 18 states support over 160,000 jobs and contribute nearly $36 billion to the economy.

-Long term energy independence in the U.S. has yet to be realized.
+Long-term energy independence in the U.S. has yet to be realized.
 However, becoming a net exporter of oil products for the month of September is a good indication we are moving in the right direction.
-American consumers and the businesses they frequent—especially small ones—welcome the change.
+American consumers and the businesses they frequent — especially small ones — welcome the change.

 Alfredo Ortiz is President and CEO of the Job Creators Network, a non-partisan organization founded by entrepreneurs.